gravitational/teleport-plugins/access/pagerduty/README.md

 output = "stderr" # Logger output.
 Could be "stdout", "stderr" or "/var/lib/teleport/pagerduty.log" severity = "INFO" # Logger severity.
 Could be "INFO", "ERROR", "DEBUG" or "WARN".

 # Plugin will only process requests containing specified roles.
-If unset or empty all requests will be processed.
+If contains "*" (default) all requests will be processed.
 [roles_to_process]
 roles = [
   "role1",